Banque du Liban: Background

-As a consequence, an independent, currency-issuing department was established at the Banque de Syrie.
+As a consequence, an independent, currency-issuing department was established at the Banque de Syrie et Liban.
 It was responsible for putting in circulation and withdrawing banknotes.
 Issuances were made either on behalf of the Treasury in Paris or on behalf of the Bank itself.

 Concerning commercial operations, the Issuing Department was to provide the Banque de Syrie with banknotes only in exchange of foreign currencies or foreign securities, which constituted, together with the credits granted by the Treasury in Paris, the coverage of the currency in circulation.
-The Banque de Syrie's Issuing Department would later form the basis for the establishment of the Banque du Liban.
+The Banque de Syrie et du Liban's Issuing Department would later form the basis for the establishment of the Banque du Liban.

 Role and function

 The Banque du Liban was established by the Code of Money and Credit promulgated on 1 August 1963, by decree no. 13513.
 It started to operate effectively on 1 April 1964.
 BDL is a legal public entity enjoying financial and administrative autonomy.
 It is not subject to the administrative and management rules and controls applicable to the public sector.
 Its capital is totally appropriated by the State.